Kershaw dominant, Dodgers beat Brewers 5-2, lead NLCS 3-2

-"I don't really think about the one before.
-And after this one I'm not going to think about this one, either," Kershaw said.

-Max Muncy hit a go-ahead single in the sixth inning for the defending NL champs.
+The Dodgers took a 3-2 lead in the NL Championship Series, boosted by Max Muncy's go-ahead single in the sixth inning.
 Kershaw held the lead, scoring an insurance run in the seventh and then exiting.

-Roughed up in the NLCS opener, Kershaw mixed his fastball and slider on a hot day to shut down the Brewers.
-The Dodgers ace didn't allow a baserunner past the third inning.

-"He just has a knack," Brewers star Christian Yelich said.
-"He has the ability to punch guys out."

 "To go back to Milwaukee up 3-2 as opposed to being down 3-2 is huge for us," Kershaw said.
 "It's been a battle every single game we've played them so far and we don't expect anything different when we go back."